The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 </details>

-The splitting of rows by year was necessary to deflate funding amounts by year later in the next step:
+The splitting of rows by year was necessary to deflate funding amounts by year later in the next step (for more detail on the reasoning behind deflating and possible applications [see below](#deflators):

 <details>